Evaluating Privilege Usage of Agents with Real-World Tools: Experiment

 \subsection{LLM Security Evaluation}

 We evaluate the security performance of four LLMs in managing privilege usage within ReAct-based and Planning-based agents.
 In each setting, we run agents on all 100 benign requests and randomly select 5 injection payloads for each request, resulting in 500 attack cases per LLM per setting.
 We measure the attack success rate (ASR) as the primary metric.
-The results in Table 2 show that all LLMs are fragile to privilege misuse under carefully crafted attacks, with an average ASR of 90.55\% in ReAct mode and 79.05\% in Plan-and-Execute mode.
+The results in Table~\ref{tab:expr} show that all LLMs are fragile to privilege misuse under carefully crafted attacks, with an average ASR of 90.55\% and 79.05\% in two different modes.

 When comparing the two agent modes, we observe that Planning-based agents generally exhibit lower ASR than ReAct-based agents except Deepseek-v3.
-The Gemini3 model even degrades 20.00\% ASR in planning mode.
-This demonstrates that by generating an execution plan as guidance, agents can better recognize the injection attempts and keep its tool usage aligned with the original intent.
+In planning mode, Gemini3-Flash even reduces its ASR by 20.0\%.
+This demonstrates that by generating an execution plan as guidance, agents can better recognize the injection attempts and keep their tool usage aligned with the original intent.
 However, it is a tradeoff that planning may reduce the flexibility of tool usage, making it harder to handle unexpected scenarios.

-When observing different LLMs, it is found that high-capability LLMs tend to be more fragile in privilege usage, as their ability to follow complex instructions makes them more vulnerable.
-For instance, GPT-5 and Gemini 3-Flash exceed 90\% ASR in ReAct mode.
+Across different LLMs, we find that high-capability LLMs tend to be more vulnerable in privilege usage, as their ability to follow complex instructions makes them easier to manipulate.
+For instance, GPT-5 and Gemini3-Flash exceed 90\% ASR in ReAct mode.
 However, in planning mode, their performance improves significantly, as the guidance plan helps reduce ASR.
 This indicates that high-capability LLMs can also better obey pre-organized plans.

-Lastly, we analyze the ASR across different attack categories, where LLMs exhibit varying levels of vulnerability.
-Among them, workspace tampering attacks achieve highest ASR in most cases, as they typically involve less harmful actions such as mislabeling unfinished tasks.
+Lastly, we analyze the ASR across different attack categories, across which LLMs exhibit varying levels of vulnerability.
+Among them, workspace tampering attacks achieve the highest ASR in most cases, as they typically involve less harmful actions such as mislabeling unfinished tasks.
 In contrast, attacks involving critical privileges, like infrastructure disruption and data destruction, are more likely to trigger security awareness, especially in planning mode.
-LLMs’ responses show that they usually require further confirmation as they noticed those requests can cause irreversible damage.
-However, its absolute ASR is still high, indicating that LLMs still need more robust security mechanisms to manage critical privileges.
+LLMs' responses show that they usually require further confirmation as they notice those requests can cause irreversible damage.
+However, their high ASR indicates that more robust privilege management mechanisms are still urgently needed.